 The Irish have a passion for music and one of the most famous Dublin band of all time would be U2.
 The rock band was formed in 1976.
 They sold more than 170 million records worldwide.
 Their songs always have been very politically and socially oriented with an emphasis on their Irish culture such as “Sunday Bloody Sunday”.

-Located in Temple Bar, the Clarence Hotel has been acquired by Bono in 1992.
+Located in Temple Bar, the Clarence Hotel was acquired by Bono in 1992.
+As a matter of fact, he also owns another few buildings in Temple Bar.

 Guinness has been created by Arthur Guinness in his brewery at St James Gate in 1759.